executors/executors/wording.md

 ## Polymorphic executor wrappers

+The polymorphic executor wrapper class has been written such that it could be separated from the rest of the proposal if nessesary.

 ### Class `bad_executor`

 An exception of type `bad_executor` is thrown by `executor` member functions `execute`, `twoway_execute`, `bulk_execute`, and `bulk_twoway_execute` when the executor object has no target.